programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 #### 5. Setting up Lighting

-Next, you will add lights to the scene.
+Now, you will add lights to the scene.

 There are several different types of lights available in three.js.
 Here, you will add:

-- a [hemisphere light](https://threejs.org/docs/index.html#api/en/lights/HemisphereLight) (which simulates light coming from above and below), and
+- a [hemisphere light](https://threejs.org/docs/index.html#api/en/lights/HemisphereLight) (which simulates light coming from above and below)
-- a [directional light](https://threejs.org/docs/index.html#api/en/lights/DirectionalLight) (which acts like a light shining from a specific direction, such as sunlight).
+- a [directional light](https://threejs.org/docs/index.html#api/en/lights/DirectionalLight) (which acts like a light shining from a specific direction, such as sunlight)

 The hemisphere light uses two colours (for sky and ground) and an intensity (from 0 to 1), while the directional light uses one colour and a position.
 Use the values provided below first.
 If everything is working, you can experiment with different values later.